NoxOrg/Nox.Cli/README.md

     <br/>
 </div>

-Let's create a folder for our project and run the `Nox new service` command from within the newly created folder:
+Let's create a folder for our project and run the `nox new service` command from within the newly created folder:

 ```powershell
 mkdir CurrencyConverter